 This wine will keep on developing for two or three years in bottle, becoming richer and its flavours moving towards the Amarone dried fruit flavour profile.
 In the interim it is very drinkable and amazingly concentrated.

-The producer suggests consuming this wine with grilled lamb cutlets, fillet or sirloin of beef, stews, casseroles and hard, aged cheese.
-It would also work well with roasted meat, game dishes slightly sweet dishes, most cheeses, cured meats and also with savoury dishes flavoured with lemon.
+The producer suggests consuming this wine with meaty stews and casseroles and games dishes also with prime cuts of beef.
+It would also work well with roasted meat, game dishes, grilled lamb cutlets most cheeses, cured meats and also with savoury dishes flavoured with lemon.
 Also delicious on its own

 Re 2018: ”In every respect the 2018 seems to have an extra layer to it, it is richer, more full in body and more complex than any other vintage.
 Still incredibly fresh and pure in fruit but with a rounder, richer feel, it is bound to have a broad appeal”